Peace in Taiwan Strait a global concern, says Mullen | Law-Order

 - Taiwan

-The sides are separated by the 160-kilometer (100 miles) -wide Taiwan Strait, and any Chinese attempt to attack or invade would entail considerable risk, along with the possibility of involving the US and other regional powers in the conflict.
+Mullen said that peace and stability in the Indo-Pacific region have “never been more important.''
+“We come to Taiwan at a very difficult and critical moment in world history.
+As President Biden has said, democracy is facing sustained and alarming challenges, most recently in Ukraine,'' he said in remarks to Tsai.
+“Now more than ever, democracy needs champions.''
+Taiwan and mainland China are separated by the 160-kilometer (100 mile) -wide Taiwan Strait, and any Chinese attempt to attack or invade would entail considerable risk, along with the possibility of involving the US and other regional powers in the conflict.

-The US provides Taiwan with defensive arms and is legally bound to ensure the island can defend itself and treat all threats to it as matters of "grave concern."
-Mullen said the visit by his delegation "reflects the bipartisan nature of support for the United States' strong partnership with Taiwan."
-In her remarks, Tsai emphasized that Taiwan would continue to bolster its defenses against China and said the resistance of the Ukrainian people was an inspiration.
-"As a member of the international community, Taiwan not only expresses severe condemnation but also participates in international sanctions against Russia and initiates humanitarian assistance to Ukraine,'' Tsai said.
-"Now is the time for democracies in the world to unite, and Taiwan cannot be absent,'' she said.
-Separately, former U.S. Secretary of State Mike Pompeo is to arrive in Taiwan on Wednesday.
-Pompeo, who earlier led the Central Intelligence Agency, will also meet with Tsai and address a forum, according to the Foreign Ministry.
+The US provides Taiwan with defensive arms and is legally bound to ensure the island can defend itself and treat all threats to it as matters of “grave concern.”
+Mullen said the visit by his delegation “reflects the bipartisan nature of support for the United States' strong partnership with Taiwan.”
+In her remarks, Tsai emphasised that Taiwan would continue to bolster its defenses against China and said the resistance of the Ukrainian people was an inspiration.
+“As a member of the international community, Taiwan not only expresses severe condemnation, but also participates in international sanctions against Russia and initiates humanitarian assistance to Ukraine,'' she said.
+“Now is the time for democracies in the world to unite, and Taiwan cannot be absent.''
+Separately, former US Secretary of State Mike Pompeo arrived in Taiwan Wednesday evening and was met by the Foreign Ministry's chief of North American affairs.
+Pompeo, who earlier led the Central Intelligence Agency, will also meet with Tsai Thursday and address a forum, according to the Foreign Ministry.
+Pompeo has drawn attention for his recent flattering comments about Vladimir Putin, in which he called the Russian president “very capable” and said he has “enormous respect for him.”
+(AP) RUP

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)